ValenciaArcega/my-brain/development-course/notes-react.md

 State is the most important concept in React, is a tool that allows to persist local variables between renders

 > 💡 The own data of a component.
-Update component state triggers React to re-render the component
+Update component state triggers React to re-render the component.
+Like the component memory because keeps the state even though render over and over again.

 ```js
 import { useState } from "react";